 Our testing data were obtained through an audit of medical records maintained by HealthCore, Inc. HealthCore is an independent subsidiary of Anthem, Inc., the largest health benefits company/insurer in the United States.
-HealthCore owns and operates the HealthCore Integrated Research Database (HIRD), a longitudinal database of medical and pharmacy claims and enrollment information for members from 14 geographically diverse Blue Cross Blue Shield Health Plans in the Northeast, South, West, and Central regions of the United States, with members living in all 50 States.
-In total, the HIRD includes data for approximately 59 million individuals enrolled between January 2006 and June 2014.
-More than 12 million members were enrolled at some point during the 2013 measurement year for this study, among which 2.3 million were aged 2-18 years.
-There were 637,100 children aged 2-18 with a routine outpatient encounter in 2013, who were currently enrolled and were fully insured.
+HealthCore owns and operates the HealthCore Integrated Research Database (HIRD), a longitudinal database of medical and pharmacy claims and enrollment information for members from 14 geographically diverse BCBS health plans in the Northeast, South, West and Central regions of the United States, with members living in all 50 States.
+In total, the HIRD included data for approximately 59 million individuals enrolled between January 2006 and June 2014.

+More than 12 million members were enrolled at some point during the 2013 measurement year for this study, among which 2.3 million were aged 2-18 years old.
+There were 637,100 children aged 2-18 years with a routine outpatient encounter in 2013 who were currently enrolled and were fully insured.
 This group was narrowed to a subset that had a provider with a specialty of pediatric medicine or general practice/family practice (451,003).
 One child per family was then randomly selected, resulting in 293,741 eligible children from all 50 States, as well as the District of Columbia and territories such as Puerto Rico and the Virgin Islands.

-A simple random sample (SRS) was used to select 27,000 candidates for a parent survey, of which 26,569 (98 percent) had valid contact information.
-From this group, a total of 1,580 parent surveys were completed, of which 402 had a BMI \geq 85th percentile according to parent-reported height and weight for their eligible child.
+A simple random sample (SRS) was used to select 27,000 candidates for a parent survey of which 26,569 (98 percent) had valid contact information.
+From this group, a total of 1,580 parent surveys were completed; of these, 402 parents reported that their eligible child had a BMI ≥85th percentile.

 Additionally, an independent SRS of 750 candidates was selected to provide additional cases for medical record abstraction to ensure the study goal for abstracted charts would be achieved; 722 children from this group had valid contact information.
 Combining these two groups, medical records were requested for review for 1,124 (402+722) children.
 In total, 600 medical records were reviewed and abstracted.

 Once subjects were identified, patient medical records were requested from provider offices and healthcare facilities; these records were sent to a centralized location for data abstraction.
 Trained nurse or pharmacist medical record abstractors collected and entered information from paper copies of the medical records into a password-protected database.
 To help ensure consistency of data collection, the medical record abstractors were trained on the study's design and presented with a standardized data collection form designed to minimize the need to make subjective judgments during the abstraction process.
-In addition, data entered into a scanner form and subsequently scanned were reviewed through a series of quality checks.
+In addition, data entered onto a scanner form and subsequently scanned was reviewed through a series of quality checks.